Bearwallow Falls Trail at Gorges State Park

 Visiting Gorges, and have sunlight and energy left to spare?
 Don’t miss the hike on the Rainbow Falls Trail, a hike to a trio of beautiful waterfalls including the tumbling, towering cascades of Rainbow Falls.
 From the Bearwallow Falls Trail, follow the park’s main loop road to the Grassy Ridge trailhead.
 And check out the full list of our favorite Highlands and Cashiers hiking trails for even more adventures.

-Gorges State Park Bearwallow Falls Trail: Directions & Details
+Gorges State Park Bearwallow Falls Trail Map, Directions & Details

 Free parking is available at Gorges State Park.